LLNL/blt/docs/api/target_properties.rst

   Name of CMake target (required)

 CHILDREN
-  Whether or not to print the properties of the target's children (false by default)
+  Whether or not to print the properties of the target's children recursively (false by default)

 PROPERTY_NAME_REGEX
   Limit the properties to print by name (all by default)